lqkhoo/rf-calculator/README.md

 I'll walk through a sketch of how we can approach this kind of problem, and, in this particular case, solve it with a greedy algorithm.
 I'll be very verbose as the audience background is potentially quite wide, so if you're already familiar with optimization, please bear with it.

-Let all stats in the table be represented by a real vector:
+Let all stats (a row in the table) be represented by a real vector:

 <img src="https://latex.codecogs.com/svg.latex?\large&space;x&space;=&space;\[x_1,&space;x_2,&space;...,&space;x_n\]" title="\large x = \[x_1, x_2, ..., x_n\]" />

-Each material has their own combination of stats, so each could be represented as a linear function `f` acting on `x`.
+Each material has their own linear combination of stats, so each could be represented as a linear function `f` acting on `x`.
 The set of materials is finite and countable, so let m enumerate the functions in this discrete function space.

 <img src="https://latex.codecogs.com/svg.latex?f_m(x)=a\cdot&space;x=\sum_i^n{a_ix_i}=a_1x_1&plus;a_2x_2&plus;...&plus;a_nx_n" title="f_m(x)=a\cdot x=\sum_i^n{a_ix_i}=a_1x_1+a_2x_2+...+a_nx_n" />